kirubeldess/flutwid_ui/README.md

 flutter pub add flutwid_ui

 # Then, add a new button component to your project
-flutter pub run flutwid_ui:flutwid_ui add my_button

-# Or with dart
 dart run flutwid_ui:flutwid_ui add my_button
 ```

-No global installation or PATH modifications needed!
+No global installation, PATH modifications, or template files needed!
+The component will be created in `lib/components/ui/` of your project.

 ## Available Components